 Keeping yourself occupied is the easiest way to unlearn old habits and routines.
 Part of your plan of action should include the slices of time you would otherwise spend smoking or using delta-8 to get high.

-Reading, watching a movie or new show, learning a martial art or a sport or an instrument, you name it – there are countless ways to fill up your time, so make sure you keep yourself busy.
+Reading, watching a movie or new show, learning a martial art, a sport, or an instrument, you name it – there are countless ways to fill up your time, so make sure you keep yourself busy.

 If the cravings are particularly intense, it may not hurt to lean on friends to help you through this.
 Whatever you’re doing, you need to stay busy, so interact with more of your colleagues and acquaintances to make that a more likely option.